jordannbeattie/craftcms-hubspot/README.md

 Set your [Hubspot API Key](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key) in the settings page.

 ## Usage
 You can use the Hubspot Form field type to allow users to select a form from Hubspot.
-Then, in your template, simply include the form partial to render your form.
+Then, in your template, simply use the render function to render your form.
 ```
-{% include 'hubspot/form' with {
-    form: myHubspotFormFieldHandle
-} %}
+{{ craft.hubspot.render(myHubspotFormField) }}
 ```

 ## Maintenance